 Young, healthy pears are chosen and each bottle is hung upside down, attached to the branch in two places.
 “Growing in groups of three, each threesome has a king pear,” explains Lindig.
 The king is the healthiest and is the one that survives and winds up in the bottle.

 All this work yields a brandy that is delicious and local, local, local.
 Each bottle of brandy is made using 20 pounds of ripe pears, plus the single pear inside.
 The pear inside slowly leeches fresh juice into the brandy, imparting more flavor and sweetness into the final product.

 It’s dangerously smooth.
 And there’s something intoxicating about watching the pear bounce around inside a bottle with a neck that is one-fourth the size of the pear inside.

 The final question: What do you do with the pear once the brandy’s all gone?
 Lindig slowly grins and says, “I’ve only seen a few that have tried to remove the pear … and they were drunk off their ass.”

-Neill Pieper uses his considerable thirst for the craft beer scene to provide editorial, marketing and online production at Thirst Colorado.
+Neill Pieper uses his considerable thirst for the craft beer scene to provide editorial, marketing and photography at Thirst Colorado.